 - The principal effect of the change to IFRS 8 Operating Segments is that this standard requires disclosure of the information about the Group's operating segments and replaced the requirement to determine primary (business) and secondary (geographical) reporting segments of the Group.
 The Group determined that there are no operating segments used by the management of the Group, as the management of the Group are not using disaggregated information. - As the major part of the Group's clients during the reporting year were Latvian residents, no geographical analysis of revenues is disclosed.
 The majority of the Group's non-current assets other than financial instruments are located in Latvia, so no geographical analysis of non-current assets is disclosed.
-In 2008, a Ukrainian entity was included in the Group which total assets comprise 0.75% of all the Group's assets which is not recognized as significant segment of the Group.
+In 2008, a Ukrainian entity was included in the Group with total assets comprising 0.75% of all the Group's assets not recognised as a significant segment of the Group.

-The accompanying financial statements are reported in thousands of Lats (LVL 000's), unless stated otherwise.
+The accompanying financial statements are reported in thousands of lats (IVL 000's), unless stated otherwise.